Simply Business is pleased to provide tailored insurance options from:

 The answer to this question largely depends on the state where you live, as well as the various locations where you work as a roofer.
 However, even if you’re not required to have roofing liability insurance in your state, there are several reasons you should carry it:

-You can typically deduct the cost of your roofing insurance premiums, as they are considered a business expense by the IRS.
+You can typically deduct the cost of your business insurance premiums, as they are considered a business expense by the IRS.
 However, we’re not tax experts, so we recommend talking to an accountant about your business’s tax deductions.

 Every roofing contractor has different requirements, which is why we help you find policies based on: